Zebrozkii/Jimmy-s-Shoe-Shop/README.md

 4. If that didnt work run "brew upgrade node" in the terminal then retry step 3
 5. Navigate to the project directory and run the command "ng serve"
 6. The application will be available on your local host at (insert local host link here)

-#### Use Responsibly
-1. Don't simply copy and paste.
-2. Breakdown into components to understand them.
-3. Utilize to create your own template that reflects your needs and style.

 ## Built With